Amanda Bynes Pays Tribute to Drake 7 Years After Her Infamous ''Vagina'' Tweet

 As fans will recall, back in 2013, the actress unleashed several tweets that became viral.
 One of her many tweets was about the 33-year-old musician.

 Bynes had tweeted, "I want @drake to murder my vagina" during one of Twitter rants.
+She also called Drake, and many other celebs, "ugly" before apologizing.

-She has since revealed that during that time, she was undergoing personal and legal turmoil, which eventually landed her in the hospital on a 5150 hold and derailed her acting career.
+During that time, she was undergoing personal and legal turmoil, which eventually landed her in the hospital on a 5150 hold and derailed her acting career.

 "I don’t even know who that is doing that or what that’s about," Drake told XXL magazine in response to the actress' tweet.